Please note: due to scheduled maintenance the Pumphouse will be closed from 27 October to 7 November.

 Find out more about objects in the MOTAT Collection:Collections Online

-MOTAT is famous for its operational collection items, our Daniel Adamson & Co.
+MOTAT is famous for our operational collection items, our Daniel Adamson & Co.
 Boiler powered Pumphouse, our fleet of vintage Trams and our historic village are just a few of the experiences we love to share with visitors.

 To keep these heritage items operating and in their best condition we must undertake general maintenance on occasion.
 Whenever possible we will have this work done outside normal opening hours and will always strive to minimise any disruption to your experience when you visit us.